-Joanne Lindley, Steven McIntosh 21 September 2014
+Joanne Lindley, Steven McIntosh, Sunday, September 21, 2014

 Individuals who work in the finance sector enjoy a significant wage advantage.
 This column considers three explanations: rent sharing, skill intensity, and task-biased technological change.
 The UK evidence suggests that rent sharing is the key.
 The rising premium could then be due to changes in regulation and the increasing complexity of financial products creating more asymmetric information.

-Neil Kay, Gavin Murphy, Conor O'Toole, Iulia Siedschlag, Brian O'Connell 29 June 2014
+Neil Kay, Gavin Murphy, Conor O'Toole, Iulia Siedschlag, Brian O'Connell, Sunday, June 29, 2014

 Small and medium-size enterprises (SMEs) often report difficulties in obtaining external finance.
 Based on new research, this column argues that these difficulties are not due to greater financial risks associated with SMEs.
 Instead, they are the result of imperfections in the market for external finance that negatively affect smaller and younger enterprises.
 The same research has shown that these types of firms are also the most reliant on external finance to support their investment and growth.

-Nauro F Campos, Stefan Dercon, Saturday, March 1, 2014
+Nauro F. Campos, Stefan Dercon, Saturday, March 1, 2014

 Financial development and growth have long been linked.
 This column argues that there remain fundamental lacunae in our understanding of the finance-growth nexus.
 Three main areas for future research are identified: aid, institutions and technology.

-Hans Degryse, Liping Lu, Steven Ongena 21 August 2013
+Hans Degryse, Liping Lu, Steven Ongena, Wednesday, August 21, 2013

 Non-bank financing originating in the shadow banking system has increasingly become an issue for policymakers.
 This column argues that informal financing has, in fact, been an essential element of corporate performance in China.
 Through reviewing the interaction between informal and formal financing, evidence suggests that informal financing simultaneously granted with formal financing (co-funding) is helpful for growth, especially for small firms.

 Jeffrey Chwieroth, Andrew Walter, Friday, May 10, 2013

 The economic consequences of financial crises have been systematically explored.
 Their political consequences haven’t.
 This column argues that without paying attention to politics, crises will remain poorly understood.
 After all, politics shapes policy choices, market sentiment and, ultimately, economic outcomes.
 Evidence from the effects of banking crises over the past century show that crises have a dramatic impact on the survival prospects of governments.

 Edward J Kane, Wednesday, January 30, 2013

 Do financial institution managers only owe enforceable duties of loyalty, competence and care to their stockholders and explicit creditors, but not to taxpayers or government supervisors?
 This column argues that in the current information and ethical environments, regulating accounting leverage cannot adequately protect taxpayers from regulation-induced innovation.
 We ought to aim for establishing enforceable duties of loyalty and care to taxpayers for managers of financial firms.
 Authorities need to put aside their unreliable, capital proxy: they should measure, control, and price the ebb and flow of safety-net benefits directly.

-Rolando Avendaño, Niels Boehm, Elisa Calza 27 January 2013
+Rolando Avendaño, Niels Boehm, Elisa Calza, Sunday, January 27, 2013

 Small and medium-sized enterprises provide the vast majority of employment in developing countries and are keystones in the productive structures of emerging economies.
 This column argues that the growth of such firms is being hindered by scarce financing.
 Looking at Latin America, it is clear that public financial institutions are increasingly important in meeting credit demands.
 If emerging economies want to see long-term growth, there needs to be a comprehensive approach to reducing the ‘traditional’ barriers to small and medium enterprise financing.

-James Choi, Hongjun Yan 25 January 2013
+James Choi, Hongjun Yan, Friday, January 25, 2013

 Security-market regulations often seek to ensure that all investors have equal access to information about each company.
 But what are the actual costs of an unequal information playing field?
 This column reviews evidence from China, Finland, and the US, suggesting that information asymmetry raises companies’ cost of capital.
 This inhibits investment and thereby long-run economic growth.